magnusnordlander/smart-lcc/README.md

 # Smart LCC

-A smarter LCC for the Lelit Bianca, with Wi-Fi and stuff.
+A smarter LCC for the Lelit Bianca V2, with Wi-Fi and stuff.

 Based on the protocol dissection I'm doing in [magnusnordlander/lelit-bianca-protocol](https://github.com/magnusnordlander/lelit-bianca-protocol).